duckdb/duckdb-web/docs/sql/data_types/interval.md

 For equality and ordering comparisons only, the months component is converted to 30 days and the days component is converted to 24 * 60 * 60 * 1e6 microseconds.

-As a result, `INTERVAL`s can compare equal even when they are functionally different.
+As a result, `INTERVAL`s can compare equal even when they are functionally different, and the ordering of `INTERVAL`s is not always preserved when they are added to dates or timestamps.

 For example:

 * `INTERVAL 30 DAYS = INTERVAL 1 MONTH`
 * but `DATE '2020-01-01' + INTERVAL 30 DAYS != DATE '2020-01-01' + INTERVAL 1 MONTH`.

-For the same reasons, the ordering of `INTERVAL`s is not always preserved when they are added to dates or timestamps.
-For example:
+and

 * `INTERVAL '30 days 12 hours' > INTERVAL 1 MONTH`
 * but `DATE '2020-01-01' + INTERVAL '30 days 12 hours' < DATE '2020-01-01' + INTERVAL 1 MONTH`.